 D’Addario EJ16-3D Phosphor Bronze – I like using coated strings especially in the summer.
 I used to use Elixir's but when I was playing a lot of shows, I went through a lot of strings and those are expensive, it started to add up fast.
 I've tried a half a dozen coated brands over the years and I have settled on these.
 They sound great and last long and I can get a 3 pack for about the same as it would cost for 1 pack of Elixirs.

 DR Strings DRAGON SKIN Acoustic Guitar Strings – Just wanted to throw these in there too.
 They are probably the most inexpensive coated string (or at least they were).
 They sound great and lasted a long time.
 The reason I switched to the above is I felt like I was breaking more strings than usual.
 It happens especially when you play as hard as I do but it just seemed to happen TOO often.
 Anyway, try them out if you want a more inexpensive coated strings.

-Genz Benz Shenandoah – I go direct many times for smaller gigs because I’m lazy and i don’t like to carry around a lot of gear.
-But when I’m playing with band, I plug in to this amp.
+Genz Benz Shenandoah (Acoustic) – I go direct into the PA many times for smaller gigs because I'm lazy and I don't like to carry around a lot of gear.
+But when I'm playing with band, I plug into this amp.

 I love the way this mic makes me voice sound.
 Crisp and clean.
 Deep and rich.
 We did have some feedback issues when I used it with the band.
 My sound guys hated it.
 I never had a problem at smaller solo or duo gigs.

 This is the mic my sound guys recommend I get for band gigs.
 Totally eliminated our feedback issues.
 It sounded good but I always feel like it is missing something.

 It is the first mic I owned.
 This mic is legendary and recommended by many.
 If you are starting out this is the mic you want.
 You can get them without the on off switch but I like having it for between sets or when I'm not on stage.